Guadalupe Acosta Naranjo: Life

-While he was born in Sinaloa, most of Acosta Naranjo's political career has developed in the state of Nayarit.
+While he was born in Juan José Ríos, Sinaloa, most of Acosta Naranjo's political career has developed in the state of Nayarit.
 He attended the Universidad Autónoma de Nayarit, obtaining a degree in economics and becoming the school of economics's student leader.
 A devout Marxist, he argued against participating in elections and worked in labor activism against the powerful, PRI-linked unions.
 He also served in various left-wing organizations, including the Movimiento Lucha Popular and Organización Revolucionaria Punto Crítico.
-In 1989, Acosta Naranjo became a founding member of the new PRD, and the next year, he began the first of two terms in the state congress of Nayarit, serving between 1990–93 and again from 1996–99; in his first term, he was the youngest legislator in the state, and during his second stint, he headed the PRD faction in the congress.
+In 1989, Acosta Naranjo became a founding member of the new PRD, and the next year, he began the first of two terms in the state congress of Nayarit, serving between 1990 and 1993 and again from 1996 to 1999; in his first term, he was the youngest legislator in the state, and during his second stint, he headed the PRD faction in the congress.
 He also made an unsuccessful run at the municipal presidency of Tepic in 1993.
 He was jailed after holding a rally to denounce fraud in the election.
 In 1999, after a PRD-PAN alliance beat the PRI in the gubernatorial elections, Acosta became the subsecretary of government but soon after clashed with Antonio Echavarría when the latter asked him to support the PAN's presidential candidate in 2000, Vicente Fox.

 After some time away from politics, Acosta Naranjo made a mark again in the mid-2000s within the PRD party structure.
 He was the subsecretary general during 2003, the national Secretary of Planning and Institutional Development from 2003 to 2004, and the Secretary of Organization from 2004 to 2005.
 Most notably, he became the secretary general, the second-in-command of the party, from 2005 to 2008, and the interim president during 2008 after Leonel Cota Montaño left.
 He also clashed with Andrés Manuel López Obrador, disagreeing with his decision to disrupt the delivery of Vicente Fox's final government report in the aftermath of the 2006 presidential election.